Looking for Ways to Help Support California Wildfire Victims?

 American red cross volunteers demonstrating how to help after a tragedy

-Here are a few organizations that are looking for volunteers for Hurricane Helene:
+Here are a few organizations looking for volunteers related to the California wildfires:

 • The Red Cross is looking for volunteers for a variety of positions like blood transportation specialists, disaster action team members, shelter services, and more.